 The 2021 models were introduced in September 2020 as ‘Global Car Anniversary Edition’, adding a chrome-plated water-cut decorative strip beneath the side windows of the top model.
 At the end of 2020, the Baojun 530 became one of the most exported SUVs in China (nearly 100,000).
 2021 was the last year for the Baojun 530 in China; 9 out of 10 models were exported.

 In China, the Wuling Xingchen (Asta) actually succeeded on the Baojun 530 in September 2021.

 This appeared to be a logical development on the 310W platform less the 1.2-litre option and less paddle shifts and rotary shift knob for the electronic clutch model, creating a 6-seater with a higher body, outselling the wagon, but not the 7-seater 730 in the first half of 2019.

 Positioned as “the second car in the family”, the Baojun E200 adopts a new design, which is officially called “geometric design”.
 The angular shape is very recognizable.
 It has a boot lid, rather than a hatchback.
 The E200 combines the motor and reducer into one, which greatly reduces transmission noise and motor vibration.
 It has standard ESC and a total battery life of 210 kilometers, extended to 250 km in April 2019.
-It was sold next to the E100.
+It was sold next to the E100, but nationwide only after a year.
 The Baojun E100 and E200 electric vehicles were among the leading new energy vehicles sold in China in the first quarter of 2019 (230 and 10,236 respectively), and came on third place (16,874) in the first half of 2019, shortly behind the larger JAC iEV6E and Great Wall Ora R1.